zontasticality/kasca-esque/finetune/IMPL_DETAILS.md

 ## Metrics, Logging & Alerts
 `compute_metrics(eval_pred)`
 - Replace `-100` with pad token IDs, decode predictions and labels, compute sequence + token accuracy, and optionally compute Levenshtein distance for diagnostics.
-- Return metrics dict enriched with `eval_loss` if provided by the trainer.
+- Return metrics dict enriched with `eval_loss` if provided by the trainer. `sequence_accuracy` should be treated as a whole-timeline match (all tokens correct, including DOWN/UP ordering) so it plays the role of “sentence accuracy” for keyboard sequences, while `token_accuracy` surfaces per-event drift.

 `log_metrics_to_wandb(metrics, step, split)`
 - Initialize wandb run once per process using `os.environ["WANDB_API_KEY"]` from the Modal secret.